Nursing@Simmons Online Family Nurse Practitioner Programs – FNP, PMHNP

 Simmons University is accredited by the New England Association of Schools and Colleges (NEASC).
 Nursing@Simmons is accredited by the Commission on Collegiate Nursing Education (CCNE).
 Graduates of this program will be eligible to take the FNP or PMHNP certification exams to become licensed nurse practitioners.
 Simmons University is located in Boston, Massachusetts.

 Admission Requirements: Applicants to Nursing@Simmons must hold an unencumbered RN license in the United States.
 Students must have a BSN degree.
-Online applications must include a current resume, a 1-2 page personal statement, official transcripts, and three letters of recommendation.
+Online applications must include a current resume, a 1-2 page personal statement, official transcripts, and two letters of recommendation.
 Proof of English language proficiency is required for students whose first language is not English.
 No GRE or GMAT is required; however, students may submit test scores if they feel it will strengthen their application.
-Prerequisites include a 3-credit course in statistics and health assessment with a grade of 83% or higher.
+A 3-credit course in statistics with a grade of B or better is required.

 State Restrictions: While Simmons University accepts students from most states into their MSN programs, students from certain states are not accepted at this time (see the relevant table below for the full list).
 In addition, applicants outside of Massachusetts should check with their state’s Board of Nursing to understand the practicum requirements for their state.